Kristang language: Grammar

 The grammatical structure of Kristang is similar to that of the Malay language.
 The usage of verbs is one of the grammatical features of Kristang that displays this quality.
 While Portuguese verbs mainly use morphology, or suffixes, to change a verb's tense or for it to match with the person and number of its subject, Malay does not change the form of the verb itself.
 Instead, it makes use of pre-verbal words to convey tense and does not indicate the person or number of the subject in the form of the verb.
 Kristang's structure is practically identical to Malay, although the choice of words comes from Portuguese.

 Syntax

 Papiá Kristang has Subject–Verb–Object (SVO) word order in simple sentences.
 The direct human objects are case-marked by the preposition ku.
 The same preposition also marks indirect objects.
 Intransitive clauses, the case-marked indirect object may precede the direct object, especially when the former is pronominal.
 Noncore arguments are generally located either at the beginning or at the end of the sentence as shown in example (1).

-Adversity Passive, which is used to talk about situations where a negative action happens to something, but the person or originator of the negative action is not mentioned something, is also present both in Kristang and Malay.
-The Adversity Passive is signalled by kena (Malay), and by tokah (Kristang).
+Adversative Passive, which is used to talk about situations where a negative action happens to something, but the person or originator of the negative action is not mentioned, is also present both in Kristang and Malay.
+The adversative passive is signalled by kena (Malay), and by tokah (Kristang).